Skip to main content

 BBC Nature: Big Five Mass Extinction Events

-"Although the Cretaceous-Tertiary (or K-T) extinction event is the most well-known because it wiped out the dinosaurs, a series of other mass extinction events has occurred throughout the history of the Earth, some even more devastating than K-T."
+"Although the Cretaceous-Tertiary (or K-T) extinction event is the most well-known because it wiped out the dinosaurs, a series of other mass extinction events has occurred throughout the history of the Earth, some even more devastating than K-T." (archived page)

 Reactions: "Did Comets Kickstart Life on Earth? — Speaking of Chemistry"